Fake Door Testing: What Is It and How to Make An Effective Fake Door Test

 4. Build the follow-up

-Following up with the users that have engaged with the feature, signed up for the updates, or volunteered for beta testing is essential.
+Following up with the users who have engaged with the feature, signed up for the updates, or volunteered for beta testing is essential.

 Keep them in the loop about how the work is going and most importantly – deliver on your promises.